markyharris/livesectional/README.md

           <li>Wind direction can now be displayed using an arrow or numbers in degrees and includes Gusts as well.
           <li>The user interface was improved to optimize for mobile applications.
           <li>Config Profiles available to load to help start the configuration process.
           <li>Many new Transitional Wipes were added for when the FAA weather is being updated.
+Some are still a work in process.
           <li>Ability to setup wifi remotely through the use of Android or IPhone app thanks to  <a class="text-danger" href="http://berrylan.org" target="_blank">Berrylan.org</a>.
           <li>A System Information page was added to help with diagnosis if necessary.
           <li>A Phone App was added to allow the casual user to control the data displayed on the map if a Rotary Switch was not installed.
 (Thank you Lance B.)